“This post may contain affiliate links. Please read my disclosure for more info.

 Money has always been one of the biggest sources of arguments in relationships, but people tend to deal with the issue in the same way that caused the friction in the first place.

 By not talking about it until it’s a problem.

 At that point, it’s hard to have a relaxed discussion.

 How do you combine finances?
-Have you hit upon a system that works well for you?
+Have you hit upon a system, or certain habits that works well for you?